red-scorp/RP2040-ProMini/README.md

 ### v1.0

-- Moved few resistors around.
+- Moved few components around.
 - Added small GND fill under the MCU.
 - Switched positions of UD- and GND pins on the side connector.
 - Generated different set of BOM and CPL files for SOIC and WSON versions of the board.